Life Insurance For Employees

 7 mins

-Your company benefits form a significant part of your employees’ remuneration package.
-And the first one most employers set up is Employee Life Insurance.
+Your company benefits form a significant part of your employees’ remuneration package – one of the most popular being Employee Life Insurance.

-If you don’t have a policy in place yet but want to provide it to your staff, you’re in the right place.
-We’ve pulled together everything you need to know about putting Employee Life Insurance in place.
+If you’re considering offering it to your team, but don’t know where to start – you’re in the right place.
+We’ve pulled together everything you need to know about putting Life Insurance for employees in place.
 From how much it can cover, to the costs and benefits associated with it, here’s our expert rundown.

 What Is Employee Life Insurance?

 It provides financial security to a worker’s loved ones in the event of their death.
-The payment can be used in whatever way they see fit.
-For example, they may use the payment to:
+The payment can be used in whatever way they see fit, such as:

-• Pay off an outstanding mortgage or any other debts
+• Paying off an outstanding mortgage or any other debts

 Why Is Employee Life Insurance Important?

-Unlike Workplace Pensions, Employee Life Insurance is not a mandatory employee benefit in the UK.
-You don’t have to offer it to your team unless you want to.
+Unlike Workplace Pensions, Company Life Insurance for employees is not a mandatory employee benefit in the UK – you don’t have to offer it to your team unless you want to.

 Joe Toft, health & wellbeing expert at Drewberry